Frequently Asked Questions

-All of our Standard size doodles (over 50 lbs full grown) are $3200, and miniature (mini) /medium size puppies (under 50 pounds full grown) are $3500, regardless of gender or color.
-The smaller size dogs are more expensive because the litter size is usually much smaller and the demand is much higher for the smaller sizes.
+All of our puppies, regardless of size, gender or color, are $3800.
 Yes, you absolutely can find less expensive puppies elsewhere, but this is one of those times when you really do get what you pay for.
 ALL of our eight week old puppies have been overnight crate-trained (11pm-5am), doggy-door trained, trained to go up/down ramps, taken OUTSIDE to toilet every two hours (we do NOT use potty pads, newspaper or litter boxes) and our puppies are groomed weekly (starting at age 4 weeks old).
-We raise all of our puppies with bio-sensory training, weekly visiting hours (to expose the puppies to many different people) and Service Dog desensitization protocols that I learned when I was a puppy raiser for Upstate Guide Dogs; we do not charge extra for our new puppy training program.
+We raise all of our puppies with bio-sensory training and Service Dog desensitization protocols that I learned when I was a puppy raiser for Upstate Guide Dogs; we do not charge extra for our new puppy training program.
+Watch our daily videos on our Facebook page and read our reviews!!
 MANY of our puppies become service dogs and therapy dogs.
 Our parent dogs undergo extensive health testing, including DNA, Penn Hip, OFA elbows, cardiac and patella.
 Read our 200 reviews to see WHY our puppies are special and worth the investment.
-If you find an inexpensive puppy, I urge you to ask the breeder for a veterinarian reference and call the doctor's office to verify the legitimacy of the program.
+If you find an inexpensive puppy or a puppy available immediately, I urge you to ask the breeder for a veterinarian reference and call the doctor's office to verify the legitimacy of the program.